utsav87589/Fraud-Detection/README.md

 ### day 8 update

 -predictions done by dropping both the feature
-- except for decision tree alogside the knn, no other model came even closer to the right learning
+-except for decision tree alogside the knn, no other model came even closer to the right learning

+### day 9 update

+-all the predictions part done,
+-overall, the algorithms need at least one correlated feature for the correct predictions